TITLE: Community Fundraising Coordinator

 - Maintain contact and provide support through all phases of the fundraising cycle:

-- Follow up with fundraising leads and inquiries; provide guidance, answer questions, and inform potential independent fundraisers of HFOT’s policies, procedures, and best practices for hosting a fundraiser.
+- Follow up with fundraising leads and inquiries, provide guidance, answer questions, and inform potential independent fundraisers of HFOT’s policies, procedures.
+Establish best practices for hosting a fundraiser.

-fundraisers with proper logo and promotional material; review
+- Provide approved independent fundraisers with appropriate logo and promotional material.

-- Work with the marketing team to identify and invite HFOT Veterans to attend key independent fundraising events and check presentations.
+- Work with HFOT staff to identify and invite HFOT Veterans to attend and participate in key independent fundraising events and check presentations.

 - Fully brief HFOT representatives attending independent fundraisers.

-- Maintain record keeping and follow procedures in Raiser’s Edge database and online fundraising platform RallyBound: set up campaigns or ticketing pages, provide technical support to users and donors, and work with appropriate team members to ensure all fundraising gifts, events, and hosts are recorded accurately in Raiser’s Edge.
+- Maintain record keeping and follow procedures in Raiser’s Edge database and online fundraising platform RallyBound.
+Set up campaigns or ticketing pages, provide technical support to users and donors, and work with appropriate team members to ensure all fundraising gifts, events, and hosts are recorded accurately in the Raiser’s Edge database.

 - Assist in the promotion and execution of HFOT sponsored events such as the Golf Classic and TEAM HFOT running team.

-- Serve on internal HFOT committees as necessary.
+- Serve on internal HFOT committees and working groups as necessary.

 - Other duties as assigned.